Battle of Hamel: Southern flank

 The southern flank of the attacking front stretched east along the Roman Road.
-Positioned on the right of the 4th Brigade, two battalions from the 6th Brigade – the 21st and 23rd – had been given the task of securing this area with a trench mortar battery, the 6th, in direct support.
+Positioned on the right of the 4th Brigade, two battalions from the 6th Brigade, the 21st and 23rd had been given the task of securing this area with a trench mortar battery, the 6th, in direct support.
 They were reinforced by the 25th Battalion, which had been detached from the 7th Brigade, which was tasked with assaulting the end of the line, where they would be exposed to fire from the flanks.

 Once the attack was launched, the 21st Battalion went in on the left, and supported by the creeping barrage and tanks, overcame relatively light German resistance.
 The 23rd also advanced "smoothly", although it was resisted more strongly.
 The 25th, however, fared the worst.
-Due to their exposed position on the right of the Australian line, the 25th Battalion was supported by the Australian Heavy Trench Mortar Battery; nevertheless the 25th suffered heavily, losing almost two entire platoons as German machine-gun positions cut through their ranks.
+Due to their exposed position on the right of the Australian line, the 25th Battalion was supported by the Australian Heavy Trench Mortar Battery; the 25th suffered severely, losing almost two platoons as German machine-gun positions cut through their ranks.
 As the Germans launched a counter-attack, a request for emergency artillery support was sent via a distress flare, and another platoon was brought up to stem the tide and eventually the 25th secured their objective north of the Roman Road.
 The tanks were instrumental in breaking the German will for further counter-attacks, aggressively pushing 1000 m beyond the Allied line, moving into Accroche Wood to harass the German rear during the second phase of the attack.